-The academic curriculum covers the core subjects of English, Mathematics and four other subjects in Years 11 and 12, and five in Year 13 for NCEA students (see Appendix 2).
-Diploma students take six subjects over their two year programme (see Appendix 3).
-Students can also enter NZQA Scholarship exams in Year 12 or 12.
+The academic curriculum covers the core subjects of English, Mathematics and four other subjects in Years 11 and 12.
+In Year 13, for NCEA ,students choose five subjects.
+Diploma students take six subjects over their two year programme.
+Students can also enter NZQA Scholarship exams in Year 12 or 13.
 High achieving students have the opportunity to study University papers during Year 13.